In these terms of reference:

 10.2. in determining such policy, take into account all factors which it deems necessary.
 The objective of such policy shall be to ensure that members of the executive management of the Company are provided with appropriate incentives to encourage enhanced performance and are, in a fair and responsible manner, rewarded for their individual contributions to the success of the Company;

-10.6. in determining such packages and arrangements, give due regard to any relevant legal requirements and the provisions and recommendations in the Combined Code and associated guidance;
+10.7. in determining such packages and arrangements, give due regard to any relevant legal requirements and the provisions and recommendations in the UK Corporate Governance Code (2018) and associated guidance;

 11.1.
 The chairman of the Committee shall report formally to the Board on its proceedings after each meeting on all matters within its duties and responsibilities.